sujato/drafts/general-introduction.md

 Buddhist manuscripts rarely have titles at the start like modern texts.
 Rather, the title is recorded at the end.
 In modern editions, these titles have been added at the start for clarity.

 In many cases, especially in the titles of suttas and <i>vaggas</i>, what we actually have in the manuscript is not really a title as such, but a key word found in the summary verse (*uddāna*) found at the end of a <i>vagga</i> or other division.
 These verses were inserted by the redactors of the canon in order to help keep the contents organized, much like a Table of Contents.
-However, the verses do vary to some extent between editions, so the titles of suttas are not always consistent.
+However, the summary verses do vary to some extent between editions, so the titles of suttas are not always consistent.
 In addition, some suttas are assigned more than one title in the text itself (see DN 1 <cite>Brahmajala</cite>), or there are spelling variations.
 So take care, for it is quite common to find different titles for the same text.

 ### Textual Divisions